CharlotteKHL/Calculator/README.md

-# Configuration for the most recent release of this Calculator:
+# Configuration for RELEASE 3.0 of this Calculator:

 ### Tested and can be used on the following Operating Systems:
 - Linux